 Hit the history trail: 4 West Virginia road trips with heart

 Planning your summer road trip?
 These fascinating trails might pique your interest in West Virginia’s rich culture and history.
-Download a map or brochure of these historic trails and explore by region … or spend all summer visiting the sites throughout the state!
+Download a map or brochure of these historic trails and plan your road trip around the state.

 The West Virginia Historic Theatre Trail encompasses a diverse mix of drive-in movie theaters, playhouses, arts centers and indoor movie theaters dating back to the turn of the 20th century.
 A few of them have ceased operation, but most are still in use and have been fully restored to capture the era in which they were built.

 You’ll learn about record-holders like the Robey Theatre in Spencer.
 Built in 1911, it was one of the first theaters in the country to show silent films.
 The Robey has been remodeled and expanded over the years, but it still retains its original charm.
 Having long since converted to “talkies,” the Robey shows movies 364 days a year and is the longest continuously operating theater in West Virginia.